 In performing its responsibilities, the Committee is entitled to rely in good faith on information, opinions, reports or statements prepared or presented by: (a) officers or employees of the Company whom the Committee member reasonably believes to be reliable and competent in the matters presented; (b) counsel, independent auditors, or other persons as to matters which the Committee member reasonably believes to be within the professional or expert competence of such person; and (c) other Committees of the Board as to matters within their respective designated authority which committee the Committee member reasonably believes to merit confidence.

-William W. Grounds was elected to Remark Media, Inc.’s Board of Directors in 2013.
+William W. Grounds has been a member of Remark Media, Inc.’s Board of Directors since 2013.
 Mr. Grounds is a Director and President of Infinity World Development Corp., an affiliate of Dubai World.

 He serves as a member of the Board of Directors of NYSE-listed MGM Resorts International, CityCenter Holdings, LLC., Infinity World, and Grand Avenue LA.